 card will be charged for the required number of nights)

 No campground may be occupied for more than 14 consecutive days out of

 Electrical hookup fees apply if you occupy the campsite even if you

-chose not to use electricity.
+choose not to use the electricity.

-No more than two camper units may occupy any campsite.
+No more than two camper units may occupy any campsite unless otherwise

 Each unit must pay the camping fee.

 A camping unit is a powered vehicle, motor home, camping bus, pull-type

 camper, tent or any other device designed for sleeping.

 Any portion of a 24-hour period beginning at 2PM that a camper occupies